-Posing questions around the danger of describing but not understanding
+Customer segmentation is in danger of describing but not understanding your customer…

 Who are these socio-demographic twins?

 - Both male

 - Both like to spend their holidays in the alps